VivekReddy92/terraform-website/content/source/docs/glossary.html.md

 HashiCorp Configuration Language.
 The structured configuration syntax that serves as the basis for Terraform's [configuration][] language, as well as the configuration layer for several other HashiCorp products.

-HCL establishes the syntax Terraform uses for things like [attributes][], [blocks][], literal values, and [expressions][].
+HCL establishes the syntax Terraform uses for things like [arguments][], [blocks][], literal values, and [expressions][].
 But what most people think of as the Terraform language extends beyond just the syntax; the built-in functions, Terraform-specific block types (like `resource` and `variable`), and Terraform-specific named values available in expressions are all implementation details of Terraform itself.

 - [GitHub: HCL](https://github.com/hashicorp/hcl)
 - [Terraform docs: Configuration Language](/docs/configuration/index.html)